-Two children, from different centuries – Robbie, a trouble maker from the 1950’s and Beth from modern day – time travel through the walls of a magical house in Dublin.
+Two children, from different centuries – Robbie, a mischief-maker from the 1950’s and Beth from modern day – time travel through the walls of a magical house in Dublin.

 Two centuries, two children, one house